Ethan1709/HTB_labs/Easy/Chemistry.md

 CTRL+Z;stty raw -echo;
 export TERM=xterm

-Ok so now that we have a nice shell we can hack!
+Ok so now that we have a nice shell we can hack !
 Uhhhhh work I mean ;)

 After checking the home directory it seems that we need to find a way to get to user rosa first.
 So we need to find her creds somwhere in the server.
 My experience tells me to always check the DB first!